 Article 24 Matters not provided under these Rules shall be governed by other applicable laws and regulations, or relevant rules, circulars or announcements of TPEx.

-Article 25 The Rules shall be announced and implemented, and so are the amendments.
+Article 25 The Rules shall be announced and implemented upon the approval of the competent authorities, and so are the amendments.